royaltm/rust-ym-file-parser/examples/ym-player/README.md

       --hpass
           Enable high-pass audio band filter

+  -a, --audio <AUDIO>
+          Desired audio output parameters: ST,CHANS@RATE.

+          ST is a sample type, e.g.: U8, I16, U32, F32.

+          CHANS is the number of channels and RATE is the sample rate.

+          [default: *]

   -t, --track
           Track the current song time

   -d, --debug...
           Log verbosity level.

           -d for INFO, -dd for DEBUG, -ddd for TRACE

   -h, --help